amulyungi/fleetflex/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-## Running unit tests
+## Running Unit Tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests
+## Running End-to-End Tests

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

-## Further help
+## Further Help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+To get more help on the Angular CLI use `ng help` or check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## NaiDash Features

+- **Efficient Communication:** Seamlessly manage communications between delivery personnel and customers.
+- **Advanced Scheduling:** Optimize delivery schedules to enhance efficiency and reduce delays.
+- **User Feedback:** Collect and analyze user feedback to continuously improve service quality.

+Enjoy using NaiDash to enhance your bike delivery operations!